DonatJR/ita_ws20/README.md

 * Clustering with the existing data.
 In this case, you should jump to step three.

+If you choose to follow all the steps, please note that step one might take a while to complete as scraping all the research papers, downloading Grobid and settig up the Grobid server will take some time.

 ### Step one (data extraction):
-We have also included `extraction.sh`, the script responsible for extracting our data.
-Once run, the script will automatically start scraping all the PDFs found on https://www.jmlr.org.
+For extractig the data, run `extraction.sh`.
+The script will automatically start scraping all the PDFs found on https://www.jmlr.org.
 It will then clone the two GitHub Grobid repositories (https://github.com/kermitt2/grobid.git, and https://github.com/kermitt2/grobid_client_python) needed for setting up the Grobid server.
 Finally, it will set up the Grobid server, convert the scraped PDFs into XMLs and create a JSON file from the parsed XMLs.

 NOTE: If the script throws an error, please make sure that Grobid is installed in a path with no parent directories containing spaces.